swiss-seismological-service/scrtdd/README.md

 For automatic picks, the pick time is updated accordingly to the average lag detected by all the good (above configured threshold) cross-correlation results.
 Since the real-time events are cross-correlated against catalog events, which have good manual picks, the updated pick time is expected to improve.
 The pick uncertainty is derived from the uncertainties of catalog-events.
 If no cross-correlations above the configured threshold are found, the pick is kept untouched.

 For stations with no associated phases, scrtdd computes theoretical picks.
 Those are then cross-correlated against the catalog event ones.
 Every theoretical pick that has at least one good cross-correlation result is added to the relocated origin, with pick time and uncertainties derived from catalog phases (similarly to what is done for automatic picks).
-Those "good" theoretical picks and thus used in the double-difference system inversion.
+Those "good" theoretical picks are thus used in the double-difference system inversion.
 Theoretical picks that have no good cross-correlation results are simply discarded.

 Picks that have been updated or created by scrtdd are identifiable by a `x` suffix (Px, Sx).